gerhardberger/native-huron/README.md

 # native-huron

 A set of utility classes to make writing native addons easier.
-The majority of the code is from the [zcbenz's](https://github.com/zcbenz) [native-mate](https://github.com/zcbenz/native-mate) library.
+The majority of the code is from [zcbenz's](https://github.com/zcbenz) [native-mate](https://github.com/zcbenz/native-mate) library.
 See `tests` folder for example.
 Current list of classes:
 - **Converter:** Converting from primitive and basic C++ variables to V8 variables and from V8 variables to C++ variables.
 - **Dictionary:** Handle dictionaries that represents a Javascript Object.
 - **PersistentDictionary:** Same as Dictionaries but stored on the heap.